|

 Boss products I've had the pleasure of using, and it definitely applies

+to the BR-1200CD.
 It has all the professional features you'd expect of a

 Boss product, yet operates in an easy and intuitive way.
 That often